NanoClip vs Raycast Clipboard

 Can I use both Raycast and NanoClip?

 Yes.
-Disable Raycast's clipboard history (Settings → Extensions → Clipboard History → off) and let NanoClip handle clipboard and snippets.
+Disable Raycast's clipboard history (Settings → Extensions → Clipboard History → off) and let NanoClip handle clipboard, snippets, and flows.
 Two clipboard listeners polling the system pasteboard at once is wasteful and can cause subtle conflicts, so pick one for that role.

 Disclosure: This comparison is published by NanoClip.
 We've worked to represent Raycast fairly based on its publicly documented features and pricing as of May 2026.
 Raycast is a product of Raycast Technologies Ltd.